PhotonicsTUL/PLaSK/doc/results.rst

 Working with Results
 ********************

-Creating plots of the results
+Creating Plots of the Results
 =============================

-Storing and retrieving results
+Storing and Retrieving Results
 ==============================